Geitonoplesium

 The leaves are variable, usually narrow-lanceolate to linear, 2–10 cm long and 3–25 mm wide.
-Both surfaces of the leaves are glossy, with the midvein prominent and raised on upper surface.
+Both surfaces of the leaves are glossy, with the midvein prominent and raised on the upper surface.

 The flowers are mauve to white.
 The globular berries are 5–11 mm in diameter and contain one or two more or less globular black seeds.
-There is a high degree of variation in the shape of the leaves, which has resulted in the establishment of numerous infraspecific taxa over the years, however none of these are recognised by leading present-day authorities.
+There is a high degree of variation in the shape of the leaves, which has resulted in the establishment of numerous infraspecific taxa over the years.
+However, none of these are recognised by leading present-day authorities.